+All students in good academic standing are eligible to apply.
 This program is focused on a dance experience and having taken Dan 114 is preferred.
-A minimum cumulative GPA of 2.0 is required.
 Participants are required to take part in a preparatory half-semester course (Dan 272Y), which will be held during the last seven weeks of the spring semester.
 The three week trip plus the seven week preparatory course are offered for a total of 4.5 credits.

-The tentative cost of the program is between $2,700 and $3,000 which includes local travel, all accommodations, all meals, dance classes and experiences, required performance attendance, cultural and historic tours, and emergency assistance insurance.
+The tentative cost of the program is between $5,500 - 5,700 (includes international airfare estimated at $1,500 per person) which includes local travel, all accommodations, all meals, workshops and experiences, required performance attendance, cultural and historic tours, and emergency assistance insurance.
 Students will have to pay their travel costs to and from Edinburgh (airfare and airport to halls ground transportation).

 Note: Information contained in this flier is accurate at the time of publication, but is based on conditions over which Goucher has no control, including rates of exchange, airline fares, student enrollment, and the availability of facilities.
 Therefore, this information is subject to change without notice.